 We cover sexually transmitted infection (STI) screenings for chlamydia, gonorrhea, syphilis, and Hepatitis B. These screenings are covered for pregnant women and for certain people who are at increased risk for an STI when the tests are ordered by a primary care provider.
-We cover these tests once every 12 months or at certain times during pregnancy.
+We cover these tests once each calendar year or at certain times during pregnancy.